 This iterative approach to development emphasizes the rapid delivery of an application in complete functional components.
-All time here is time-boxed into phases called sprints.
+All timeframes here are grouped into phases called sprints.
 Every sprint has a defined duration with a running list of deliverables, planned at the start of the sprint.
 Deliverables are prioritized by business value as determined by the customer.

 In this methodology, development, and testing activities are concurrent (unlike in its opponent).
 Its transformation allows more communication between developers, managers, testers, and customers.

 The difference of Agile in the comparison Agile vs Waterfall is that the traditional approach values planning ahead, while the iterative and team-based approach values adaptability and involvement.